John Flood (academic)

-John Anthony Flood is a British and Australian sociologist, legal academic, consultant, author and a researcher.
+John Anthony Flood is a British and Australian sociologist of law, legal academic, consultant, author and a researcher.
 He is professor of law and Society at Griffith University and an adjunct professor of law at Queensland University of Technology.
 Flood is also a research associate at UCL Centre for Blockchain Technologies.

 Flood has published many articles, chapters and reports, and focuses primarily on the legal profession and the globalization of law along with the impact of technological changes on the practice of law.
-He is the author of Barristers' Clerks—The Law’s Middlemen, The Legal Profession in the United States, What Do Lawyers Do?
+He is the author of Barristers' Clerks—The Law's Middlemen, The Legal Profession in the United States, What Do Lawyers Do?
 An Ethnography of a Corporate Law Firm and The Global Lawyer.

 Flood was an Exxon Fellow in Ethics at Indiana University-Bloomington from 1988 till 1989, Jean Monnet Fellow at European University Institute from 1990 till 1991 and a Leverhulme Research Fellow from 2012 till 2014.

-Flood has blogged since 2005 at John Flood’s Random Academic Thoughts (RATs) on law, legal profession, and globalization.
+Flood has blogged since 2005 at John Flood's Random Academic Thoughts (RATs) on law, legal profession, and globalization.

 Education

-Flood completed his LLB in Law and Economics from London School of Economics in 1975.
-He did his LLM by research in Socio-Legal Studies from University of Warwick in 1978.
-He moved to USA for further studies and received his LLM degree in Law from Yale Law School in 1980.
-In 1987, Flood completed his Ph.D. in Sociology from Northwestern University.
+Flood completed his LL.B. in Law and Economics from London School of Economics in 1975.
+He did his LL.M. by research in Socio-Legal Studies from University of Warwick in 1978.
+He moved to USA for further studies and received his second LL.M. degree from Yale Law School in 1980.
+In 1987, Flood completed his Ph.D. in sociology from Northwestern University.